wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 flat building together with 6 other families.
 We shared a huge front yard.

 I still remember that a warm spring morning, the bright sunshine streamed over the spacious yard.
-A young man came into the yard, carrying two large bamboo baskets over his shoulder.
+A young man walked into the yard, carrying two large bamboo baskets over his shoulder.

 A street vendor, we kids yelled and ran joyfully around him to see what